bgamari/ghc-wiki-import/late-lam-lift.md

 The most current code is on the `wip/llf` branch.
 Usually, you can merge master into that with easy-to-resolve conflicts (eg in `DynFlags`).
 Sebastian Graf has rebased (sadly with not so easy-to-resolve conflicts) this branch in mid April 2018.
-After some debugging and fixups, it passes `./validate` with the llf-nr10-r6 flags set (see below) in [
+After some debugging and fixups, it passes `./validate` \*without\* any of the llf-nr10-r6 flags set (see below) in [
 7bf030a](https://github.com/sgraf812/ghc/tree/7bf030a165a8aec51297add5a4261131db603e62).
 You can find further progress here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)